Skip to Content

 So, if you don’t have a university or college degree and you want to teach abroad, it’s honestly not a problem.

-There are plenty of programs, volunteer opportunities, homestays, and more that make teaching abroad a viable option, regardless of your level of education.
+Yes, there are plenty of programs, volunteer opportunities, homestays, and more that make teaching abroad a viable option, regardless of your level of education.

 Of course, the majority of these programs come with a considerable upfront fee, so you are going to save up beforehand.